2001 United States Electoral College vote count: Legacy

 Mike Pence (R-IN-2), who had taken office three days earlier on January 3, was among the house representatives while Al Gore was certifying his own election loss.
-Exactly 20 years later, on January 6, 2021, Pence, then-incumbent vice president, presided over the certification his own election defeat, despite president Donald Trump urging him not to.
+Exactly 20 years later, on January 6, 2021, Pence, then-incumbent vice president, presided over the certification of his own election defeat, despite president Donald Trump urging him not to.
 Politico reported that Pence had been inspired by Gore's actions in 2001.